Bohdan Stashynsky

-Early biography
+Early life

-Born to a family of villagers in Barszowice near Lwów, Stashynsky completed his early education in 1948 and studied to become a teacher.
+Born to a family of villagers in Barszowice near Lwów in the Second Polish Republic, Stashynsky completed his early education in 1948 and studied to become a teacher.
 His family were supporters of the Ukrainian Insurgent Army (UPA).
 Stashynsky's three sisters were members of the organization.
-In 1950, Stashynsky was arrested for traveling without a ticket on public transportation to Lviv from his village.
+In 1950, Stashynsky was arrested for travelling without a ticket on public transportation to Lviv from his village.
 After agreeing to act as an informer, he was released.
 Through his sisters, he infiltrated the workings of the UPA and forwarded the information to the MGB.

-In 1953, he was sent to Kyiv to continue studies in espionage.
+In 1953, Stashynsky was sent to Kiev to continue studies in espionage.
 In 1954, he was sent to East Germany under the name Josef Lehmann where he perfected his knowledge of German.
-In 1956, Stashynsky often traveled to Munich, West Germany, where he began to perfect his false identity.
+In 1956, Stashynsky often travelled to Munich, West Germany, where he began to perfect his false identity.

-Assassin
+Assassinations

 Stashynsky received the instructions to carry out the assassination directly from the headquarters of the KGB in Moscow.
-At that time, Alexander Shelepin was Chairman of the Committee for State Security of the Council of Ministers.
-The assassination was known to and approved by the Chairman of the Council of Ministers of the USSR, Nikita Khrushchev.
+At that time, Alexander Shelepin was the KGB chairman.
+The assassination was also known to and approved by Nikita Khrushchev, the then leader and premier of the Soviet Union.

 In 1957, the KGB trained the 25-year-old Stashynsky to use a spray gun that fired a jet of poison gas from a crushed cyanide capsule.
 The gas was designed to induce cardiac arrest, making the victim's death look like a heart attack.
 Stashynsky used the weapon to kill Lev Rebet in 1957.
 On 15 October 1959, he used an improved version of the same gas gun to assassinate Stepan Bandera in Munich.

 Stashynsky was honoured by Moscow with the Order of the Red Banner by Shelepin for his work and given his final assignment to kill Yaroslav Stetsko.
-Stetsko, also living in Munich, was a prominent anti-Soviet Ukrainian fascist leader and also the President of the Anti-Bolshevik Bloc of Nations.
-He was to be assassinated in 1960, but it could not be perpetrated for reasons which have not been clarified.
+Stetsko, also living in Munich, was a prominent anti-Soviet Ukrainian leader and also the president of the Anti-Bolshevik Bloc of Nations.
+He was to be assassinated in 1960; it could not be perpetrated for reasons which have not been clarified.